JuliaBern/ProjectSuite1/README.md

 # ProjectSuite1
 That's a test project.
-It opens Notepad and enters "test"
+It opens Notepad and enters "test".